ch007m/litoria/README.md

     litoria send config.yaml

 The parameters as the subject, sender, recipient, SMTP Server, port number, security mode are defined within the config.yaml file.

+**Note** :  To generate your ClientId, Secret, Access and RefreshToken for Gmail's OAuth2, read the following [blog](http://masashi-k.blogspot.com/2013/06/sending-mail-with-gmail-using-xoauth2.html)

 ### server